Breiðafjörður: Islands

-Economy and Ecology
+Economy and ecology

-Fisheries, tourism and algal harvesting are other major uses of the area.
-South of Reykhólar, on a small island offshore, Norður & Co. manufactures sea salt obtained by evaporation of seawater using geothermal energy.
+Seaweed harvest, fisheries, tourism and algal harvesting are other major uses of the area.
+The largest seaweed harvester in Iceland, with a history of sustainable harvesting for about 50 years, is Thorverk.
+Thorverk was first established in 1976 by the local farmers and the Icelandic state.
+During its history Ascophyllum has only been harvested at the same spot every 4 or 5 years.
+The Icelandic Marine Research Institute monitors the resource and allows a catch quota.
+All harvest is registered at the Fisheries directory.
+Just South of Reykhólar, on a small island offshore, is also Norður & Co. manufactures sea salt obtained by evaporation of seawater, using geothermal energy.
 The process was first used in this region in 1753 and was chosen by Soren Røsenkilde when he established Norður in 2012.

-Breiðafjörður is the spawning ground for some of Iceland's most important economic fish species.
+Breiðafjörður is the spawning ground for some of Iceland's most important economic fish species and a variety of invertebrates.